Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Glengarry and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required for all Glengarry and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply during the tenure of your rental home.
+• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied to your rental home.

-• Private landlords and property managers should ensure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes